 - compare their care and care outcomes with similar services and organisations

 - identify and share best practice

-- provide a more comprehensive picture of diabetes care and outcomes in England and Wales
+- provide comprehensive national pictures of diabetes care and outcomes in England and Wales

 Through participation in the audit, local services are able to benchmark their performance and identify where they are performing well and improve the quality of treatment and care they provide.

 Who manages the audit?

 The National Diabetes Audit (NDA) is commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit Programme (NCA) and delivered by the Health and Social Care Information Centre in partnership with Diabetes UK and the National Cardiovascular Intelligence Network (part of Public Health England).
 The NDA receives expert input from clinicians and people with diabetes across England and Wales

 Analysing your data

 A series of reports are available in the catalogue that will provide you with information on:

 - Audit participation in primary and secondary care